Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

-It should be noted, that this idea may also be described recursively, by changing the specification of the length $N$ polar code decoder in S-mode, and requiring it to output the estimated information bits as soon as they're ready.
-The decoder should also have an $N$ length binary indicator vector, that indicates which code bits is dependent on the currently estimated information bit.
+The above notion may also be described recursively, by changing the specification of the length $N$ polar code decoder in S-mode, and requiring it to output the estimated information bits as soon as they're ready.
+The decoder should also have an $N$ length binary indicator vector, that indicates which code bits are dependent on the currently estimated information bit.
 It is easy to see that using the indicator vector of the length $N/2$ decoder, it is possible to calculate the $N$ length indicator vector, by using the $(u+v,v)$ mapping.
 This, however, generates again a computation path of length $\Theta(\log N)$.
 This problem, can be addressed, by having a fixed indicator circuit for each partially encoded-bit flip-flop.
 This circuit will indicate which information bit should be accumulated depending on the ordinal number of this bit.
-For example, for the decoder of the code of length $N$, we should have an array of $N/2$ flip-flops, each one corresponds to a bit of the codeword of the $N/2$ length first outer code.
+For example, for the decoder of the code of length $N$, we should have an array of $N/2$ flip-flops, each one corresponds to a bit of the codeword of the $N/2$ length first outer-code.
 Each one of these flip-flops, should have an indicator circuit, that gets as input a value of a counter signaling the ordinal number of the information bit that has been estimated, and returns $1$ iff its corresponding codeword bit is influenced by this information bit.
 For example, the indicator circuit, corresponding to the first code bit, is a constant $1$, because ${ x}_0 =\sum_{i=0}^{N/2-1}{ u}_i$, i.e. it is dependent on all the information bits.
 On the other hand, the last bit's indicator (i.e. of $x_{N/2-1}$) returns $1$ iff its input equals to $N/2-1$, because $x_{N/2-1}=u_{N/2-1}$.
-Using the global counter (that is advanced whenever an information bit is estimated) and the indicator circuits, each code bit that is influenced by this information bit will sum it up to its flip-flop.
+Using the global counter (that is advanced whenever an information bit is estimated) and the indicator circuits, each code bit that is influenced by this information bit change its flip-flop state accordingly.